JakeShaw26/AND-Udemy-Upskilling/README.md

 be useful to other ANDis who are looking to upskill, and to AND to determine if there is value in continuing to purchase Udemy licenses.

 At the point of writing this, I am a level 2.1 Associate Developer and i'm familiarising myself with best coding practices and design patterns.

+# Usage

+To run any of these projects please run `npm i` in the root directory of the project and in each of the sub-directories.